EM-GUIDE/em-guide-tool/README.md

    ` docker compose build`

-**Important note**: never down or delete the databasse volume as it stores the state of your application (users, articles, translation requests, settings etc.).
+**Important note**: never down or delete the database volume as it stores the state of your application (users, articles, translation requests, settings etc.).

 ## 🐛 Troubleshooting